prebid/prebid.github.io/README.md

 ## Building Assets

-- `npm run dev` to build unminified CSS/JS for development
+- `npm run dev` to build unminified CSS for development
-- `npm run prod` to build minified CSS/JS for production
+- `npm run prod` to build minified CSS for production
-- `npm run watch` to use [Browsersync](https://browsersync.io) to rebuild CSS/JS on demand and reload the browser
+- `npm run watch` to use [Browsersync](https://browsersync.io) to rebuild CSS on demand and reload the browser

 ## The Downloads Page